ironhack-labs/lab-css-recipes-clone/README.md

 ## Introduction

 We have only learned the basics today with HTML and CSS, so what the heck can we build, right?
-Wrong, we can create some cool stuff already, and we will do just that.
+Wrong, we can create some cool stuff already and we will do just that.

 We all have to eat (at least, we should), so let's make some handy recipe pages.
 We are going to be recreating an Apple Pie recipe.
 As an extra step, we also prepared a French Onion Soup recipe.

-Cloning something that already exists is the best way to get better at frontend development, so check out the deliverable below to see what we are expecting.
+Cloning something already existing is the best way to get better at frontend development, so check out the deliverable below to see what we expect.

 Some starter code is already provided so you can jump right into it.